-When she was 19 years old, Renesha came to Children’s National Health System's Obesity Program under the care of Evan P. Nadler, M.D., to undergo the sleeve gastrectomy procedure.
+When she was 19 years old, Renesha came to Children’s National Hospital's Obesity Program under the care of Evan P. Nadler, M.D., to undergo the sleeve gastrectomy procedure.

 To be admitted to the Children’s National Weight-Loss Surgery Program, patients need to meet very specific medical requirements that include: a BMI of 35 with a comorbidity such as type 2 diabetes, sleep apnea or high blood pressure or a BMI of 40, the completion of a six-month medically supervised exercise and diet program.

 Renesha had a BMI of 47 and weighed 286 pounds.

 She also was experiencing gastroesophageal reflux, severe acanthosis nigricans (the darkening of the skin, a sign of insulin resistance that could also be a warning sign of type 2 diabetes), and back pain.
 Dr. Nadler also found out, through a consultation, some concerns with Renesha’s diet.

 “She’s always been a vegetarian, but her vegetarian meals consisted of french fries.
 She wasn’t eating protein and she didn’t understand what it meant to eat healthy,” he said.

 After several weeks working with a team of nurse practitioners, dieticians and psychologists at Children’s, Renesha was prepared for surgery.